DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * schemaUpdateOptions `array`: Allows the schema of the destination table to be updated as a side effect of the load job if a schema is autodetected or supplied in the job configuration.
 Schema update options are supported in two cases: when writeDisposition is WRITE_APPEND; when writeDisposition is WRITE_TRUNCATE and the destination table is a partition of a table, specified by partition decorators.
 For normal tables, WRITE_TRUNCATE will always overwrite the schema.
 One or more of the following values are specified: ALLOW_FIELD_ADDITION: allow adding a nullable field to the schema.
 ALLOW_FIELD_RELAXATION: allow relaxing a required field in the original schema to nullable.
     * items `string`
   * skipLeadingRows `integer`: [Optional] The number of rows at the top of a CSV file that BigQuery will skip when loading the data.
 The default value is 0.
 This property is useful if you have header rows in the file that should be skipped.
   * sourceFormat `string`: [Optional] The format of the data files.
 For CSV files, specify "CSV".
 For datastore backups, specify "DATASTORE_BACKUP".
 For newline-delimited JSON, specify "NEWLINE_DELIMITED_JSON".
 For Avro, specify "AVRO".
+For parquet, specify "PARQUET".
+For orc, specify "ORC".
 The default value is CSV.
   * sourceUris `array`: [Required] The fully-qualified URIs that point to your data in Google Cloud.
 For Google Cloud Storage URIs: Each URI can contain one '*' wildcard character and it must come after the 'bucket' name.
 Size limits related to load jobs apply to external data sources.
 For Google Cloud Bigtable URIs: Exactly one URI can be specified and it has be a fully specified and valid HTTPS URL for a Google Cloud Bigtable table.
 For Google Cloud Datastore backups: Exactly one URI can be specified.
 Also, the '*' wildcard character is not allowed.
     * items `string`
   * timePartitioning [TimePartitioning](#timepartitioning)